Photoshop Halftone Dot Pattern tutorial

 Choosing a color for the halftone effect.

-For a different look to the color effect, try changing the blend mode of the fill layer from Color to Screen.
+For a totally different look, change the blend mode of your color fill layer from Color to Screen.

 Changing the blend mode to Screen.